 Try to keep the project simple.
 For example, make your life easier with a budget calculator or try building an old classic like Hangman.

 We can’t stress how important this is.
 So before you dive into choosing a language or reading a book, come up with an idea.
 Got one?
 Great.
 Let’s continue.

 2. Get the software you’ll need

 You don’t need much to start writing code.
-It’s making sure your computer knows how to run it that sometimes needs a little setup.
-So, if you’re completely new to programming, there are a few things you need to know.
+Simply making sure your computer knows how to run coding program is the most important part..
+So, if you’re completely new to programming, here are a few things you need to know.

 It can be as simple as a text editor

 When writing code, all you need to do is save the file as the correct type.
 For example, if you’re using Python, you’d save your text file as a .py instead of a .txt.
 You can make your life easier by downloading Notepad++, which helps you spot where you’ve made a mistake in your code.

 Your computer needs to know how to read the code